-Critical shortages personal protective equipment have forced health care workers to make their own gear.
+Critical shortages of personal protective equipment forced health care workers to make their own gear.

 (Figures since our project started on 3/22/2020)

-Health care providers on the front line of this fight are our first priority.
-We are also now filling requests from specialty medical practices; support staff at health care facilities; first responders such as paramedics, medical transport services, firefighters, and police; vulnerable patient groups whose doctors prescribed reusable cloth masks; workers at nursing homes and assisted living facilities; and other critical, frontline workers and volunteers, many of whom are at work to deal with the impact of COVID-19 and community health issues such as hunger, mental illness, and homelessness.
+Health care providers on the front line of this fight were our first priority.
+We also filled requests from specialty medical practices; support staff at health care facilities; first responders such as paramedics, medical transport services, firefighters, and police; vulnerable patient groups whose doctors prescribed reusable cloth masks; workers at nursing homes and assisted living facilities; and other critical, frontline workers and volunteers, many of whom are at work to deal with the impact of COVID-19 and community health issues such as hunger, mental illness, and homelessness.
+In addition, we helped community organizations who had distribution plans to help high-risk, vulnerable, and low-income residents obtain masks.
+Sign-ups were posted on our Facebook page so craftivists could decide if they wanted to “Commit to Stitch” for a particular project.

 Several Simple Patterns